Calculate pH of Salt Solution

 Found this A Level Chemistry video useful?

-Please LIKE this video and SHARE it with your friends!
+Please like this video and share it with your friends!

-Join my 2000+ subscribers on my YouTube Channel for new A Level Chemistry video lessons every week.
+Join my 18,000 subscribers on my YouTube Channel for new A Level Chemistry video lessons every week.

 Check out other A Level Chemistry Video Lessons here!